LMML-Team/AlexaSkills/README.md

 We have provided you ngrok from https://ngrok.com/download.
 Run ngrok.exe.

-To run Ngrok, go to the directory of the cloned repository and run the command:
+*To run Ngrok*, go to the directory of the cloned repository and run the command:
 ```shell
 ./ngrok.exe http 5000
 ```